College Factual by our College Data Analytics Team

 University of Virginia - Main Campus landed the #8 spot in our 2021 best natural resources conservation schools for non-traditional students.
 University of Virginia is a fairly large public school located in the suburb of Charlottesville.
 University of Virginia not only placed well in our non-traditional rankings.
 It is also #7 on our Best Colleges for Natural Resources Conservation list.

-About 0.5% of University of Virginia students default on their loans in three years, which is lower than average.
+The student loan default rate at University of Virginia is lower than is typical, just 0.5% of students default in three years.
 Approximately 4,175 students take at least one class online at University of Virginia.
 There are roughly 2,758 part time students in attendance at University of Virginia.

 Read full report on Natural Resources Conservation at University of Virginia - Main Campus